Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Mozzarella requires surgical removal more often than all other types of cheese.
 Due to its high gum content, it becomes obstructed in the intestinal tract.

-Even small, bite-sized pieces can be a problem due to cheese’s stringiness, which expands in the gut.
+Even bite-sized pieces can be problematic due to cheese’s stringiness, which expands in the gut.

-Cheddar cheese contains lactose, so it’s hard for parrots to digest.
+Cheddar cheese contains lactose, so it’s hard to digest.
 It’s also high in LDL cholesterol and fat.

 Cheese contains many vitamins and minerals that benefit a parrot’s health.
-Unfortunately, parrots can’t digest cheese properly because they lack the enzyme lactase to digest lactose.
+Unfortunately, parrots can’t digest cheese properly because they lack the enzyme lactase to break down lactose.